 On Tranquility Base Hotel and Casino Alex Turner and the Arctic Monkeys completely reinvent their sound delivering their most dramatic album yet.

 The Arctic Monkeys have been synonymous with alternative rock music for more than a decade.
 With a few classics under their belt the arctic monkeys released their most popular album yet, AM, in 2013.
-After securing a spot in the rock wheelhouse for the coming years Alex Turner and the Arctic Monkeys went on a five-year hiatus, before announcing Tranquility Base Hotel and Casino.
+After securing a spot in the modern rock wheelhouse for the coming years Alex Turner and the Arctic Monkeys went on a five-year hiatus, before announcing Tranquility Base Hotel and Casino.

-From the get go Turner grabs the audience with his lyricism.
-The opening line on “Star Treatment”: “I just wanted to be one of the strokes” immediately draws the listener in to Turner’s world.
+From the get go, Turner grabs the audience with his lyricism.
+The opening line on “Star Treatment”: “I just wanted to be one of The Strokes” immediately draws the listener in to Turner’s world.
 Turner dives into his gripes with the notoriety he and the Arctic Monkeys have earned.
 The instrumentation, while very simple, is captivating.
 The piano lead and droning bass backing feel almost gimmicky, but this mood adds to Turner’s lyrics.

 After the opening track Turner focuses his writing on the overall themes of the album.
 On “American Sports” Turner begins his expedition into his dystopian lunar universe.
 A particularly poignant line on this track is “My virtual reality mask is stuck on parliament brawl.”
 This is telling of the world we are living in today, with the emergence of VR threatening real life and parliament brawls, which are a real thing, representing the descent of politics.
 Turner sings all of this over an eerie synthesizer organ lead that is reminiscent of a horror film .